Aliases for FOXP1 Gene

 This gene belongs to subfamily P of the forkhead box (FOX) transcription factor family.
 Forkhead box transcription factors play important roles in the regulation of tissue- and cell type-specific gene transcription during both development and adulthood.
 Forkhead box P1 protein contains both DNA-binding- and protein-protein binding-domains.
 This gene may act as a tumor suppressor as it is lost in several tumor types and maps to a chromosomal region (3p14.1) reported to contain a tumor suppressor gene(s).
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FOXP1 Gene

 FOXP1 (Forkhead Box P1) is a Protein Coding gene.
-Diseases associated with FOXP1 include mental retardation with language impairment and with or without autistic features and intellectual disability-severe speech delay-mild dysmorphism syndrome.
-Among its related pathways are MicroRNAs in cancer.
+Diseases associated with FOXP1 include Mental Retardation With Language Impairment And With Or Without Autistic Features and Lymphoma, Malt, Somatic.
+Among its related pathways are MicroRNAs in cancer and Wnt / Hedgehog / Notch.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is FOXP3.
+An important paralog of this gene is FOXP2.